 On the 11th January 1883, David Grey Devenish married Francis Carpenter’s daughter, Eliza Agnes Carpenter, in a sumptuous wedding attended by the crème de la crème of Port Elizabeth’s society.

 David Grey and Agnes Eliza had 3 daughters by 1888: Alice, Mona, and Nora.
 George Sauvige remembers how his great-aunts regaled him as a young boy with stories of South Africa and Empire and such.
-Family oral history says the business climate was declining due to border wars with the Xhosas, and thus in 1889-90 David Grey decided to search for “greener pastures”, heading first to England, than Philadelphia, and finally to North Carolina.
+Family oral history says the business climate was declining due to border wars with the Xhosas, and thus 23rd April 1889 David Grey left Port Elizabeth in search of “greener pastures”, heading first to England, than Philadelphia, and finally to North Carolina.
 His wife and 3 young daughters followed him; their names are recorded on the passenger manifest of the RMS Tartar, embarking in Algoa Bay for Southampton in April of 1891.
 After establishing themselves in North Carolina, they had two more children, both sons, one of whom was my grandfather.
 Here David Devenish was one of the incorporators of the Modern Tobacco Barn Company

-What is most intriguing arose in a Court Case circa 1892 in the Cape Colony, “Standard Bank vs Union Boating“, inwhich Devenish is accused of “absconding” with 20,000 pounds sterling!
+What is most intriguing arose in a Court Case circa 1892 in the Cape Colony, “Standard Bank vs Union Boating“, in which Devenish is accused of “absconding” with £20,000 pounds sterling!
 That would equate to around US$2.5million today!!
 Different entries indicate that Mr. David G. Devenish and his firm, Lamb & Devenish (sometimes noted as “Devenish & Lamb) were involved, but the lawsuit was between the Bank and the Boat Company.
 Could this be the reason why the Devenish family left Port Elizabeth so abruptly?
-If so I would be extremely curious to know what actually occurred.

 Life after Port Elizabeth

-David Grey became a highly respected business man in North Carolina, especially after settling in Asheville in 1899, and spending the rest of his days there.
-Some of his Carpenter cousins also emigrated to Canada about the same time (perhaps they were caught up in the scheme to defraud the Standard Bank and in the collapse of Lamb & Devenish?), and one of them joined David Grey in North Carolina, eventually settling in Greensboro.
+David Gray Devenish became a highly respected business man in North Carolina, especially after settling in Asheville in 1899, and spending the rest of his days there.
+Some of his Carpenter cousins also emigrated to Canada about the same time (perhaps they were caught up in the scheme to defraud the Standard Bank and in the collapse of Lamb & Devenish?), and one of them joined David Gray in North Carolina, eventually settling in Greensboro.

 St Mary’s Church was crowded on Thursday last with a very fashionable congregation attracted to the marriage between Mr. D. G. Devenish, nephew of Mr. James Lamb, and Miss Agnes E. Carpenter, eldest daughter of our esteemed fellow townsman, Mr. F. H. Carpenter, the well-known and highly efficient Secretary of the Guardian Assurance Company of Port Elizabeth, with which he has been closely associated since its formation.
 The ceremony was solemnized by the Rev. J. F. Sinden, Curate in charge of Adelaide and Bedford, assisted by the Rev. Dr. Wirgman, Rector of St. Mary’s.
 There were five bridesmaids – three sisters of the bride, and two daughters of Mr. E. J. Meyer, cousins of the bride, who were all simply but beautifully dressed and made a most effective group.
 Mr. Renny – Tailyour, who has recently returned from England, acted as “best man” and performed the important duty most efficiently.
 Mr. A. Dixon, organist of St. Mary’s, presided at the organ, and the service throughout was fully choral.
 After the ceremony about sixty guests sat down to a sumptuous breakfast at the residence of the bride’s father, where the usual toasts were drunk in bumpers of champagne.
 In the course of the afternoon Mr. and Mrs. Devenish left in a carriage and four for Tunbridge’s to spend the honeymoon.
 During the day the consular and other flags of the town were displayed and the place wore quite a holiday appearance.
 The presents made to the bride on the happy event were numerous and of a useful and recherché description.
 We most heartily wish the young couple every happiness, and all the blessings which this life can bestow.”